-School Bus Rider Safety Training
+School Bus Rider Safety Training Allocation

-In response to the Auditor General's recommendations for standardized school bus safety training, the ministry is continuing to provide up to \$1.73 million to school boards that access standardized school bus rider safety training through a contract established by the Ontario Education Collaborative Marketplace (OECM).
+The ministry is continuing to provide funding to school boards that access standardized school bus rider safety training through a contract established by the Ontario Education Collaborative Marketplace (OECM).
 Funding is intended to reflect safety training for up to 50 per cent of elementary students in each school board.